Towards turnpike-based performance analysis of risk-averse stochastic predictive control: Abstract

 \section{Abstract}

 In this paper, we present performance estimates for stochastic economic MPC schemes with risk-averse cost formulations.
-For MPC algorithms with costs given by the expectation of stage cost evaluated in random variables, it was recently shown that the guaranteed near-optimal performance of abstract MPC in random variables coincides with its implementable variant coincide using measure path-wise feedback.
+For MPC algorithms with costs given by expectations, it was recently shown that the guaranteed near-optimal performance of abstract MPC in random variables coincides with its implementable variant using pathwise feedback.
 In general, this property does not extend to costs formulated in terms of risk measures.
 However, through a turnpike-based analysis, this paper demonstrates that for a particular class of risk measures, this result can still be leveraged to formulate an implementable risk-averse MPC scheme, resulting in near-optimal averaged performance.